Your configs deserve

 How it works

-From blank canvas to production-ready config in four steps.
+From blank canvas to production-ready configs and secrets in four steps.

 Create

-Write your config in JSON, YAML, TOML, INI, or .env format.
-Store it with metadata and tags.
+Write your config in JSON, YAML, TOML, INI, or .env.
+Add encrypted secrets for API keys and credentials.

 Test